Table of Contents

 - If you start receiving social security checks before the full retirement age of 67, your benefit will be permanently reduced.
 This means you will not receive full benefits at 67.
 The amount of reduction will depend on how early you start receiving the benefits.

 - If you delay receiving social security checks until after your full retirement age, you will be credited with an increase in benefits.
 This increase is permanent, and the amount depends on how long you delay the benefits.
-Once you reach 70, the increase no longer applies, even if you continue to delay.
+The increase is capped at 70 years of age, even if you continue to delay.

 It’s obvious that delaying would be much more beneficial than withdrawing early.
 But you may have very legitimate reasons to start receiving your checks before 67.
 Don’t discount the significance of having a strategy for your social security benefits, because once you begin there are serious consequences to changing your mind.